The Kodaira dimension of even-dimensional ball quotients: A -packets for real unitary group

 In particular, there exists at most one unitary lowest weight representation in each $A$-packet $\Pi(\psi)$. \item If $\psi$ is generic and $\Pi(\psi)$ contains $L(\lambda)$, then $a_1 = 1$ and $\lambda_1 = \lambda_2+n$.
 In this case, $L(\lambda)$ is the limit of discrete series representation.
 Let

-Then, $\iota_{\frakw_{\infty}}(L(\lambda)) = \vep_{\underline{d}}$. \end{enumerate} \end{lem} \begin{proof} All statements except the last follow from \cite[Theorem 1.2]{Horinaga_LW_unitary}.
+Then, $\iota_{\frakw_{\infty}^{\mathrm{MR}}}(L(\lambda)) = \vep_{\underline{d}}$. \end{enumerate} \end{lem} \begin{proof} All statements except the last follow from \cite[Theorem 1.2]{Horinaga_LW_unitary}.
 Suppose that $\lambda_1 < \lambda_2 + n$.
 Then, by the second statement and the ordering of $i$, i.e., $t_{i} \geq t_{i+1}$ and $a_{i} \geq a_{i+1}$ if $t_i = t_{i+1}$, the $A$-parameter $\psi$ is not generic.
 Hence, if $\psi$ is generic, the weight $\lambda$ satisfies $\lambda_1 = \lambda_2+n$.
 In this case, the character can be computed using the third statement. \end{proof}

-\begin{rem} Our fixed Whittaker datum $\frakw_\infty$ and the Whittaker datum as in \cite[Remark 4.5]{MR_consequence} are different in general.
+\begin{rem} Two Whittaker data $\frakw_\infty$ and $\frakw_\infty^{\mathrm{MR}}$ are different in general.
 Recall that a Whittaker datum is a pair of Borel subalgebra of quasi-split form and its generic character of a maximal unipotent subgroup.
 Hence, in our case, the Whittaker datum depends on the choice of the quasi-split pure inner form, the split Hermitian form of dimension $n+1$.
 Our choice of split Hermitian form is the same as \cite{MR_real} if $N \equiv 1 \bmod 4$, but the choice is different if $N \equiv 3 \bmod 4$.
-Thus, under our choice of Whittaker datum $\frakw_\infty$, the character $\eta_{\infty}$ corresponding to a limit of holomorphic discrete series representation of scalar type is
+Thus, by Lemma \ref{lemma_dependence_choice_Whittaker_datum} under our choice of Whittaker datum $\frakw_\infty$, the character $\eta_{\infty}$ corresponding to a limit of holomorphic discrete series representation of scalar type is

 Note that for any choice of Whittaker datum, the characters are the same under the restriction to $\calS^+_\psi$, but the image of $z_\phi$ is different in general. \end{rem}